cbaggers/cepl/docs/004 - user-defined-structs.md

 Setting this to nil means that you will not get a `populate` function for this type.

 Some of the above options are redundent in combination with others.
 For example the `push-g` method uses `#'populate` behind the scenes so with `populate` disabled you can have `#'push-g` for this type.
-Jungl needs to do a better job at communicating these conflicts to the user.
+Cepl needs to do a better job at communicating these conflicts to the user.